Refresh

 $ $ $ $

-In 2023, Lighthouse Labs marks its 10th year of transformative tech reskilling and upskilling courses, teaching “coding as the ultimate craft.”
-Previously known for its expansive in-person training, Lighthouse Labs recently transitioned to a fully online experience coinciding with the boom in remote work.
+Lighthouse Labs has been offering transformative tech reskilling and upskilling courses, teaching “coding as the ultimate craft” since 2013.
+Previously known for its expansive in-person training, Lighthouse Labs transitioned to a fully online experience coinciding with the boom in remote work.

 Lighthouse is a leader in fostering diversity in the tech field.
 It takes an active role in diversity initiatives including Women Learning to Code, the Indigenous Digital Equity Strategy Project, Digital Skills for Youth, and other programs to open doors to successful tech careers.
 Lighthouse also continues its commitment to offering one million dollars in needs-based scholarship funding to new students, and created a “breaking barriers” scholarship to support LGBTQA+ learners.

 Lighthouse describes itself as “outcome-obsessed,” and offers lifetime career services.
-Nearly 75 per cent of graduates find work within six months, although Lighthouse reports its bootcamp grads enjoy a 90 per cent employment rate within a year.
+Based on 2022 data, 82 percent of graduates find work within six months, with an average starting salary of $58,549.

 What Students Are Saying